newnightcoder/100daysofcode/LOG DAY 201.md

 **what i did:**

-- i started learning REACT!!! + building my to-do app with it!!! my goal is to deliver an MVP version of this to-do app asap. the "perfectionnist" mindset has to be over NOW.
+- i started learning REACT!!! + building my to-do app with it!!! my goal is to deliver an MVP version of this to-do app asap.
 - i also started using css libraries!!! react-bootstrap and mdbicons for now.

 **what i learned:**